tango-controls/pytango/doc/quicktour.rst

 This is just the tip of the iceberg.
 Check the :class:`~tango.DeviceProxy` for the complete API.

-PyTango comes with an integrated IPython_ based console called :ref:`itango`.
+PyTango used to come with an integrated IPython_ based console called :ref:`itango`, now moved to a separate project.
 It provides helpers to simplify console usage.
 You can use this console instead of the traditional python console.
 Be aware, though, that many of the *tricks* you can do in an :ref:`itango` console cannot be done in a python program.

 Server
 ------